It Just Comes Natural: Content

 "Give It Away" is the album's first single.
-Released in mid-2006, this song reached Number One on the Billboard country charts, becoming Strait's 41st Number One hit on that chart, and breaking Conway Twitty's record for the most Billboard Number One hits by a country music artist.
-Following this song was the title track, his 42nd Number One.
+Released in mid-2006, this song reached number one on the Billboard country chart, becoming Strait's 41st number-one hit on that chart, and breaking Conway Twitty's record for the most Billboard number-one hits by a country music artist.
+Following this song was the title track, which became his 42nd number one.
 "Wrapped" was the third single, and finishing out the releases was "How 'Bout Them Cowgirls".

 Three of the album's tracks had been previously recorded by other artists, including one of the singles.
 "Wrapped" was originally recorded by Bruce Robison on his 1998 album Wrapped, making it the second single of Strait's career that was written and originally recorded by Robison, the first being "Desperately" on his 2003 album Honkytonkville, which was also from the album Wrapped.
 "She Told Me So" was originally recorded by George Jones on his 1974 album The Grand Tour.
 "Texas Cookin'" was originally recorded by Guy Clark on his 1976 album of the same name.